jjmlovesgit/BetterLocalOllamaRag-/README.md

 * Install Ollama and set up (www.ollama.com) Setup Video:  (https://youtu.be/90ozfdsQOKo)
 * Install Docker and review the docker-compose.yml
 * Launch the Docker contiainer for Ollama Models:  docker-compose up
+* Before installing these packages download and install Node.js (https://nodejs.org/en/download/)
+* Choose you project folder where you will run this software
+* Clone or copy the files from this repo here with our "BetterLocalOllamaRag" software build
-* (install express) open a terminal in the folder (Setup Videdo:  https://youtu.be/P3aKRdUyr0s)
+* Open a terminal in that folder (Setup Videdo:  https://youtu.be/P3aKRdUyr0s)
 * run this: npm install express
 * run this: npm install langchain
 * run this: npm install openai